wprender/cloudbreak-docs/docs/azure.md

 **Networks**

-Your clusters can be created in their own **Virtual Private Cloud (VPC)** or in one of your already existing VPCs.
-If you choose an existing VPC it is possible to create a new subnet within the VPC or use an already existing one.
+Your clusters can be created in their own **networks** or in one of your already existing one.
+If you choose an existing network, it is possible to create a new subnet within the network.
 The subnet's IP range must be defined in the `Subnet (CIDR)` field using the general CIDR notation.

 *Default AZURE Network*

-If you don't want to create or use your custom VPC, you can use the `default-azure-network` for all your Cloudbreak clusters.
-It will create a new VPC with a `10.0.0.0/16` subnet every time a cluster is created.
+If you don't want to create or use your custom network, you can use the `default-azure-network` for all your Cloudbreak clusters.
+It will create a new network with a `10.0.0.0/16` subnet every time a cluster is created.

 *Custom AZURE Network*

-If you'd like to deploy a cluster to a custom VPC you'll have to **create a new network** template on the **manage networks** panel.
-You can configure the `Subnet Identifier` and the `Virtual Network Identifier` of your VPC.
+If you'd like to deploy a cluster to a custom network you'll have to **create a new network** template on the **manage networks** panel.
+You can define the `Subnet Identifier` and the `Virtual Network Identifier` of your network.

->**IMPORTANT** The subnet CIDR cannot overlap each other in a VPC.
-So you have to create different network templates for every each clusters.

-To create a new subnet within the VPC, provide the ID of the subnet which is in the existing VPC and your cluster will be launched into that subnet. **For example** you can create 3 different clusters with 3 different network templates for multiple subnets `10.0.0.0/24`, `10.0.1.0/24`, `10.0.2.0/24` with the same VPC and Virtual Network Identifiers.
+`Virtual Network Identifier` is an optional value.
+This must be an ID of an existing AZURE virtual network.
+If the identifier is provided, the subnet CIDR will be ignored and the existing network's CIDR range will be used.

->**IMPORTANT** Please make sure the define subnet here doesn't overlap with any of your already deployed subnet in the VPC, because of the validation only happens after the cluster creation starts.
+>**IMPORTANT** Please make sure the defined subnet here doesn't overlap with any of your already deployed subnet in the network, because of the validation only happens after the cluster creation starts.

 >In case of existing subnet make sure you have enough room within your network space for the new instances.
 The provided subnet CIDR will be ignored, but a proper CIDR range will be used.

 If `Public in account` is checked all the users belonging to your account will be able to use this network template to create clusters, but cannot delete it.

->**NOTE** The VPCs, Virtual Network identifiers and subnet are created on AZURE only after the the cluster provisioning starts with the selected network template.
+>**NOTE** The new networks are created on AZURE only after the the cluster provisioning starts with the selected network template.

 ![](/images/azure-network.png)
 <sub>*Full size [here](/images/azure-network.png).*</sub>